DylanMcDonald/adminexam17/README.md

    If that's too much bullshit for you, just annoy an admin and they'll get your exam from you.
 5. Save Early.
 Save Often
-6. Access to manpages is allowed.
+6. Access to manpages is allowed, for the Practical section ONLY.
 Access to the internet is NOT allowed.
 We'll be keeping an eye on your processes, don't try to get around this restriction.